Galearis rotundifolia: Biology

 Galearis rotundifolia usually reproduces sexually by seed, but it reportedly undergoes vegetative reproduction at times via rhizome or stolon, or perhaps when a ramet is separated from a clonal colony.

 The flowers are pollinated by insects.
 In a survey of pollinators in Alberta, the primary pollinator was Osmia proxima, a mason bee.
 Other pollinators included several hoverflies, such as Megasyrphus laxus, Eristalis hirta, Eristalis rupium, and Lapposyrphus lapponicus.
 The insects were observed probing the flower spur with their mouthparts and then getting the sticky pollen wads stuck on their heads as they pushed into the flower.
 The tiny, light seeds are dispersed on the wind.

 Like other orchids, the plant has mycorrhizal associations with fungi in its root system.

 Conservation

 In general, Galearis rotundifolia is a widespread and secure species, especially in Canada.
 It becomes rare on the southern fringes of its range.
-Threats to the species include over-collection by orchid hunters and poaching of the plant for use as an herbal remedy.
+Threats to the species include over-collection by orchid hunters and poaching of the plant for use as a herbal remedy.